ronbal/Slideshow/README.md

 `sudo python setup.py`<br />
 <br />
 Wait for reboot then connect USB-Stick<br />
-To prevent autostart add reset.txt to USB-Stick and boot.<br />
 <br />
 <strong>Featuers:</strong><br />
 Preconfigured samba share, to access all needed folders and settings<br />